-Apple cider vinegar has been hailed as a cure-all for many common ailments, including weight gain and indigestion.
-But what is the truth about apple cider vinegar?
+Apple cider vinegar has been hailed as a cure-all for many common ailments, including weight gain and indigestion, but what is the truth about apple cider vinegar?
 Is it really a magical potion or just old folk remedies in modern bottles?

 What is Apple Cider Vinegar?

-Apple cider vinegar comes from the process of fermenting apples which turn them into alcohol.
-The alcohol itself can be distilled to produce apple brandy, but with apple cider vinegar the fermentation process goes further until acetic acid bacteria convert the alcohol into acetic acid (vinegar).
+Apple cider vinegar comes from the process of fermenting apples, which turn them into alcohol.
+The alcohol itself can be distilled to produce apple brandy, but with apple cider vinegar, the fermentation process goes further until acetic acid bacteria convert the alcohol into acetic acid (vinegar).
 This results in vinegar that may vary widely in color depending on its production process and age.

 How Does Apple Cider Vinegar Benefit Health?

 ACV Claims: There are a number of health claims made about apple cider vinegar.
-These include: weight loss, lowered blood pressure and cholesterol, increased energy, curing heartburn and indigestion, warding off colds and flu, cleansing the kidneys, relieving seasonal allergies, and detoxifying the body.
+These include: weight loss, lower blood pressure and cholesterol, increased energy, curing heartburn and indigestion, warding off colds and flu, cleansing the kidneys, relieving seasonal allergies, and detoxifying the body.

-Everyone has an opinion about apple cider vinegar’s health benefits but there have been very few scientific studies that have found evidence to support these benefits.
+Everyone has an opinion about apple cider vinegar’s health benefits, but there have been very few scientific studies that have found evidence to support these benefits.